Season’s Greetings from the KE team. Click here for our festive opening hours.

 Notes

 *FREE down jacket hire is included in your KE holiday booking upon request.
 Please make all requests at least 6 weeks prior to the trip departure date.
-Note all hire / rental equipment is issues in Nepal.
-Please remember to allow room in your luggage for these items.
+You will be issued with the jacket on arrival in Nepal and will hand this back to your guide before flying to Bhutan where you will be issued with a similar jacket.
+Please remember to allow room in your luggage for this item.

 Bhutan Festivals